muhkartal/Real-Time-Fall-Detection-and-Anomaly-Alert-System/README.md

   - Hierarchical feature fusion for robust anomaly detection

 - **Multi-Tier Deployment Architecture**:
-  - Cloud-tier with horizontal scaling for enterprise monitoring centers
+  - Cloud-tier with horizontal scaling for monitoring centers
   - Edge-tier with optimized inference for on-premise deployment
   - Centralized model registry with versioning and A/B deployment capabilities

-- **Enterprise Integration Points**:
+- **Integration Points**:
   - REST API and WebSockets for real-time data streams
-  - Kafka connector for enterprise event bus integration (optional module)
+  - Kafka connector for event bus integration (optional module)
   - MQTT support for IoT/edge device communication
   - Webhook notifications for alerting systems